PROGRAMS

 Your circulation no matter how small will help us get closer to launching our much-needed program.

-Because of your generosity, our youth will finally receive the superior education that they deserve, and be prepared to lead us into a future where we are all united as one Human Kingdom.
+Because of your generosity, our Mothers, Daughters and Sisters will finally receive the support that they deserve, and be prepared to birth a future where we are all united as one Human Kingdom.

 Thank you for making a difference, and may your circulation return to you multiplied.